-While being fast, the Spider is constrained by its limited moves.
+While being fast, the Spider is constrained to always move three steps.
 This makes it hard to coordinate in a way that is advantageous and results in the Spider possibly being the hardest piece to use in many cases.
 Its three-step movement is both its greatest strength and weakness.
 Because of this the Spider is considered the weakest piece and given a value of 10.